ceph/ceph/doc/cephfs/dynamic-metadata-management.rst

 up its migration-related state, and sends a final MExportFinish to the importer.
-Upon receipt, the importer logs an EImportFinish(true) (noting locally that the export was indeed a success), unfreezes its subtree, processes any queued cache expierations, and cleans up its state.
+Upon receipt, the importer logs an EImportFinish(true) (noting locally that the export was indeed a success), unfreezes its subtree, processes any queued cache expirations, and cleans up its state.